homeops-tech/homeops-tech.github.io/_posts/2020-05-01-Graphite-And-Grafana-With-Puppet.md

 ### Installing ElasticSearch

 To store the graphs in grafana we need an elasticsearch deployment.
-I actually don't use this as I normally export the json and have puppet manage it so it can be redeployed as will.
+I actually don't use this as I normally export the json and have puppet manage it so it can be redeployed at will.
 The following however is an example of getting elasticsearch up and running.

 ```puppet
 class {'elasticsearch':